LauriTaanila/word-search/README.md

 Uses linked lists, hashing and quicksort to count the amount of 100 most common words in your .txt file.

-You can try it with WarPeace.txt and Species.txt
+You can test the program with WarPeace.txt and Species.txt

 Part of data structures and algorithms course.